Deer Mountain, Deer Ridge Junction Trailhead, Rocky Mountain National Park, Colorado

 |Elevation Change:||+1,083' net elevation gain (+1,236' total roundtrip elevation gain)|

-Deer Mountain caps a massive, divisive ridge between Beaver Meadows (south), and Horseshoe Park (northwest).
-This relatively short hike follows a well-maintained trail through ponderosa parks, aspen stands, and subalpine forests to the summit, which rises just above all other points on the ridge.
+Deer Mountain (10,013') caps a tall, divisive ridge between Beaver Meadows (south) and Horseshoe Park (northwest) in Rocky Mountain National Park.
+This moderate hike follows a well-maintained trail through ponderosa parks, aspen stands and subalpine forests to the summit, which rises just above all other points on the ridge.

 Switchbacks steepen through 1.55 miles (9,612') in a thicker mix of aspen, spruce, and fir before leveling abruptly on the ridge top (2.05 miles : 9,835').